TheOverfloater/pathos-public/FAQ.md

 The second feedback came when I managed to speak with a person who had some contact with some people at Valve.
-From what I was told, they did take a look at the source code and were concerned about whether it used HLSDK code, however they also ended up realizing that while the code was similar to some degree, it was not the same code, and thus did not consider it to be a problem.
+From what I was told, they did take a look at the source code and were concerned about whether it used HLSDK code, however they ended up realizing that while the code was similar to some degree, it was not the same code, and thus did not consider it to be a problem.

-So in the end the legality of Pathos will never be cleared to 100%, but what I can in fact tell you is that I did my best to avoid any legal issues, and that Valve as far as they are concerned, do not have any problems with Pathos.
+So in the end the legality of Pathos will never be cleared to 100%, but what I can in fact tell you is that I did my best to avoid any legal issues, and that Valve, as far as they are concerned, do not have any problems with Pathos.

 # Question 8)